huntermitchell123/misc/README.md

 For my capstone project, I created a bus route optimization model based on conversations with people at Spokane Transit Authority.
 It was very exciting to work on something that could be of importance to such a large company.
 The model is tested with three various examples of different sizes using MATLAB.

+**Math Game Executable**

+I wanted to play around with the curses library in Python, so I created a fun little math game to test your arithmetic.
+I then bundled it with pyinstaller so that anyone can run the game on their device!

 **Hydrologic Event Poster**

 With a team, we analyzed decades of data from the Nez Perce National Forest to identify hydrologic events (i.e. forest fires, floods, etc.) We ended up creating features vectors and implementing a support vector machine model.